G-marshall1/Portfolio/README.md

 No installation needed since it is a landing page that can be viewed here https://g-marshall1.github.io/Portfolio/

 ## Usage
-My portfolio webpage includes a title, navigation bar, banner, a header image, a breif "about me", interactive cards with text and images, and finally a contact option at the bottom of the page.
+My portfolio webpage includes a title, profile image, navigation bar, banner, a header image, a breif "about me", interactive cards with text and images, and finally a contact option at the bottom of the page.